 Next up is Weaknesses.
 Now, as marketers, I know that we’re wired to constantly find a positive spin.
 But let’s get real here.
 I’m sure you have opinions or at least hunches about what doesn’t work so well with your marketing strategy.
 Write those down.
 Complete a post-mortem on a deal that your company lost with your sales team.
 Go back to those customer reviews and feedback – what are some of the common complaints or issues?
 What does your customer support team receive a lot of calls about?
 Write those things down, too.
 You don’t have to engage in endless brand-flagellation but do accurately identify your trouble spots.

 Opportunities are fun.
-They can be aspirational – such as places you could market Your Thing or potential customers you could reach.
-Also, ID brand expansion possibilities go here.
+They can be aspirational – such as places you could expand your marketing reach or new tools your team could employ to add efficiency in your department.
+Also, brand expansion or messaging possibilities go here.
 For example, have your customers mentioned something they really want, or have you brainstormed great ideas but not shared them yet?
 Note those.
 Reach for the low-hanging fruit, of course – but also include your “stretch” goals ‒ those pie-in-the-sky ideas can’t become reality unless you speak them.
 This is your space to dream, so do so.

 Finally, Threats.
 What real or potential things could threaten your business?
 This can be anything from someone stealing your idea to an economic crash, or a potential acquisition.
 Some of it you may be able to see coming – other things, you can’t even begin to imagine.
 But try to think through a few disastrous scenarios and jot them down.
 And, again, be real.
 There’s no point in hiding the truth from yourself.

 If you were creating a SWOT for your marketing automation for B2B strategy, a weakness is that you’re underutilizing the functions in the platform.
 This could be not setting up account, demographic, and behavior-based segmentation for your lists.
 It could be not creating automated nurture programs based on those new segmented lists so that you are nurturing decision-makers, influencers, tire kickers, and folks wanting to buy today all differently.